-- Support will be tailored on a case-by-case basis. - All children involved will be supported by an allocated member of staff. - The needs and wishes of the victim will be taken into account, along with protecting the child. - Wherever possible, the victim and witnesses will be able to continue their normal routine. - The victim will never be made to feel they are the problem for making a report or made to feel ashamed for making a report. - All reasonable steps will be taken to protect the anonymity of any children involved in any report of sexual violence or sexual harassment. - Adequate measures will be put in place to protect the children involved and keep them safe. - A needs and risk assessment will be made, and a safety plan put in place when required. - Early help assessment, children's social care and other agencies will support where appropriate.
+- Support will be tailored on a case-by-case basis. - All children involved will be supported by an allocated member of staff. - The needs and wishes of the victim will be taken into account, along with protecting the child. - Wherever possible, the victim and witnesses will be able to continue their normal routine.

+- The victim will never be made to feel they are the problem for making a report or made to feel ashamed for making a report. - All reasonable steps will be taken to protect the anonymity of any children involved in any report of sexual violence or sexual harassment. - Adequate measures will be put in place to protect the children involved and keep them safe. - A needs and risk assessment will be made, and a safety plan put in place when required, which will be reviewed and adapted where necessary - Early help assessment, children's social care and other agencies will support where appropriate.